xaionaro-go/ffstream/.github/instructions/ffstream.instructions.md

 - Do not edit/add/delete/rename/any-way-modify any files on a real phone, except files inside the termux home and files inside `ubuntu/tmp`
 - Every time you finish a change, make a git commit with proper description.
 If you made a change in avpipeline, then use script `ffstream/myscripts/push-avpipeline-and-test.sh`.
+- a SEGFAULT is never fault of libav, it is always fault of our code and YOU MUST FIX IT.